dell/omnia/docs/source/Roles/Monitor/index.rst

     .. image:: ../../images/grafanaIP.png

     ii.
-Login to the Grafana UI by connecting to the IP obtained above via port 5000.
+Login to the Grafana UI by connecting to the cluster IP of grafana service obtained above via port 5000.
 That is ``http://xx.xx.xx.xx:5000/login``

     .. image:: ../../images/Grafana_login.png